Define a solid foundation for the digital transformation of the front end of your business.

 Since the rise of RevOps, the role of Sales Operations has narrowed in focus, as less of the responsibility for co-ordinating efforts with other business units devolved to them.

-Responsibilities and Objectives of Sales Ops and RevOps teams
+Responsibilities and objectives of Sales Ops and RevOps teams

 Table comparing sales op and RevOps functions

-Sales Ops vs RevOps: Potential Overlap and Turf Wars
+Sales Ops vs RevOps: Potential overlap and turf wars

 On the face of it, there could be significant overlap between RevOps and Sales Ops, especially in areas like sales forecasting, CRM management, and analytics.
 And without clear definitions of roles and responsibilities, this overlap can lead to friction.
 Sales Ops may feel that RevOps is encroaching on their territory, while RevOps might view Sales Ops as too focused on short-term goals.